mabulgu/mabulgu/README.md

 I am a Middleware & AppDev Consultant at Red Hat and co-organizer of Software Craftsmanship Turkey community.

-I have a site called [System Craftsman](http://systemcraftsman.com) if you are interested to have a look.
+I have a website called [System Craftsman](http://systemcraftsman.com) if you are interested to have a look.

 <!--